Advanced Placement Credit

-In consultation with their advisors, undergraduate students may elect to take up to 32 credits, not exceeding eight courses, on a Pass/No Pass (P/NP) basis.
-Only one of these courses, not exceeding 4 credits, may be in the student's Program of Emphasis (POE).
+In consultation with their advisors, undergraduate students may elect to take up to 32 credits of coursework, not exceeding 8 courses, on a P/NP basis; however, only one of these courses (not exceeding 4 credits) can be in the student’s POE.
 In order to receive a grade of P (Pass), a student must complete the course with a final grade of D- or better.
 A course grade below D- will result in zero credits for the course and a record of NP (No Pass) on the transcript.
-P/NP grades are not calculated into the term or cumulative GPA.
+P/NP grades are not calculated into the GPA.

-- Individual departments and programs have the academic discretion to identify those courses that may not be taken P/NP.
-A list of courses that cannot be taken as P/NP will be maintained by the Registrar’s Office.
-No master's level courses (numbered at the 500-level or above) may be taken P/NP, even when taken by an undergraduate student.
+Individual departments and programs have the academic discretion to identify those courses that may not be taken P/NP.
+A list of courses that cannot be taken as P/NP will be maintained by the Registrar’s office.

 Course Withdrawal (W)